How to Create OU in Active Directory – Windows Server 2012 R2

 5. Here we can see that the Organizational Unit(ou1) is created.
 Similarly we can create nested OUs by selecting an OU in which we want nested OU to be created.

-6. For deleting an OU with enhanced security, first we have to disable “Protection from accidental deletion”.
+1. For deleting an OU with enhanced security, first we have to disable “Protection from accidental deletion”.
 To disable accidental deletion click on ‘View’ and then select Advanced Features.
+Please ensure that you disable Advanced Features once you are done with the task.

-8. In OU1 properties window, click on ‘object’ tab, here we can see checked “Protect object from accidental deletion” option.
+3. In OU1 properties window, click on ‘object’ tab, here we can see an option checked for “Protect object from accidental deletion” option.
 Uncheck that enhanced security options and click OK.
 This option will not be visible if Advanced Feature is not enabled (step 6).

-9. Please ensure that advanced feature is not enable all the time.
+4. Please ensure that advanced feature is not enable all the time and it’s disabled once you are done with the task.
 To disable advanced feature click on View and uncheck the Advanced Feature option.